csiro-hydroinformatics/pygme/README.rst

 useme
 =======

-A simple python package to run and calibrate models used in environmental sciences
+A simple python package to design, run and calibrate models used in environmental sciences

 What is useme?
 ~~~~~~~~~~~~~~~~